 Sec.
-7.10 Further Reading 271
+7.10 Further Reading 257

-- A binary tree of height n can store at most $2^n 1$ nodes. - Equivalently, a tree with n nodes requires at least $\lceil \log(n+1) \rceil$ levels.
+• Equivalently, a tree with n nodes requires at least $\lceil \log(n+1) \rceil$ levels.

 What is the minimum number of nodes that must be in the decision tree for any comparison-based sorting algorithm for n values?
-Because sorting algorithms are in the business of determining which unique permutation of the input corresponds to the sorted list, all sorting algorithms must contain at least one leaf node for each possible permutation.
+Because sorting algorithms are in the business of determining which unique permutation of the input corresponds to the sorted list, the decision tree for any sorting algorithm must contain at least one leaf node for each possible permutation.
 There are n! permutations for a set of n numbers (see Section 2.2).

 Because there are at least n! nodes in the tree, we know that the tree must have $\Omega(\log n!)$ levels.
-From Stirling's approximation (Section 2.2), we know $\log n!$ is in $\Omega(n\log n)$.
+From Stirling's approximation (Section 2.2), we know $\log n!$ is in $\Omega(n\log n)$ .
 The decision tree for any comparison-based sorting algorithm must have nodes $\Omega(n\log n)$ levels deep.
 Thus, in the worst case, any such sorting algorithm must require $\Omega(n\log n)$ comparisons.